MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 ### Getting started with MSAL.NET

 1. Learn about [Scenarios](./getting-started/scenarios.md).
-1. You will need to [Register your app](getting-started/register-your-application.md) with Azure Active Directory.
+1. You will need to [register your app](/azure/active-directory/develop/quickstart-register-app) with Azure Active Directory.
 1. Learn about the [types of client Applications](/azure/active-directory/develop/msal-client-applications): public client and confidential client.
 1. Learn about [Acquiring Tokens](acquiring-tokens/overview.md) to access a protected API.